 • What should I do if a potential risk is found?

 Immediately discontinue use of this stairway or ladder.
 Even if it’s just a minor defect, it is vital to stay on top of these issues.
-Use warning signs and stickers to show craftsmen what needs to be avoided and you’ll find your jobsite running with more confidence than before.
-Ladders are easy to replace and are worth the additional investment for the safety of your craftsmen.
+Use warning signs and stickers to show craftworkers what needs to be avoided and you’ll find your jobsite running with more confidence than before.
+Ladders are easy to replace and are worth the additional investment for the safety of your craftworkers.
 Although stairways are a little more difficult to repair or replace, following code will give you more peace of mind when operating on the job.

 To increase a safety culture on your worksite, learn more about Tradesmen International’s construction safety philosophy.